Write it down. All of it.

 Organizing and planning your work to make sure things stay on track is sometimes as hard as the work itself.
 But, such is the life of a hustler.

 Right now, since I’m at the beginning of this blog to biz thing, the biggest struggle is planning out a schedule makes room for everything I want to do.

-That’s set enough to make sure I get everything done for both my day and side jobs on time, but still flexible enough to make last-minute changes, because both gigs have a lot of spontaneity.
+Something that’s enough to make sure I get everything done for both my day and side jobs on time, but still flexible enough to make last-minute changes, because both gigs have a LOT of spontaneity.